Oh No It Isn't!: Writing and development

 The New Adventures were a series of novels based on the long-running British science fiction television series Doctor Who, made by the BBC.
 They had originally been licensed Doctor Who stories, but in the wake of the return of Doctor Who to television screens with the 1996 movie, the BBC did not renew publisher Virgin Books' licence.

 Virgin had for some time planned for a spin-off series based on the characters and settings created in the Doctor Who New Adventures.
 With the licence gone, they continued the monthly release schedule of the New Adventures, but switched to stories featuring the character of Bernice Summerfield (known as Benny), beginning with Oh No It Isn't!.
 The author, Paul Cornell, had originally created Benny as a companion for the Doctor.
 He attended a mid-July 1996 meeting at Virgin with the New Adventures editorial team and several regular authors for the line to plan the basics of the Benny books.

 Benny appeared regularly in the Doctor Who New Adventures for a period, before ceasing travelling with the Doctor in another Cornell-penned work, Happy Endings.
 She was re-introduced as a regular character in the last Doctor Who New Adventure, The Dying Days by Lance Parkin, who had also been at the Benny books planning meeting, which led into Oh No It Isn't!.

 Oh No It Isn't! also provided the initial set-up and background to the Benny-led New Adventures that followed, including re-introducing the Doctor's pet cat Wolsey (originally from Cornell's New Adventure Human Nature) and the artificial intelligence known as God (originally from the New Adventure The Also People).
-The book also introduces the alien race the Grels, who would re-appear in later Benny stories.
+The book also introduces the alien race the Grel, who would re-appear in later Benny stories.
 The cover features Benny and Wolsey, and was by Jon Sullivan.

 The novel title and content reference the traditions of pantomime, reflecting Cornell's interest in traditional conceptions and icons of Englishness.
 Englishness and whimsy were intended to be part of the Benny book series.